United States Department of State

 Some of the essential functions of the job have a physically demanding component.
 For instance, in conducting technical surveillance countermeasures surveys, a Security Engineering Officer is periodically required to perform work that requires regular and recurring periods of prolonged standing, bending, and stretching.
 A Security Engineering Officer is required periodically to climb ladders and work from heights in performing the essential duties.
 Other essential duties of the job may involve recurring lifting of moderately heavy equipment and tools.
 Related activities may include crawling, maneuvering, and working in cramped spaces as well as the occasional moving and transporting of diplomatic pouches.

 The Office of Medical Services will conduct or arrange for a physical examination of each applicant offered a position to ensure that the candidate meets the physical and medical requirements necessary to perform the essential functions of the job and can meet the standards required for a worldwide medical clearance.
 In addition, candidates must have vision that is correctable to 20/20 in one eye and 20/40 in the other, no color blindness, adequate night vision, and good peripheral vision.
-In addition, candidates must be able to hear whispers at 15 feet with no loss of greater than 30 decibels at 500, 1000, or 2000, Hz level.
+Candidates must also have good hearing with no loss of greater than 30 decibels at 500, 1000, or 2000, Hz level.
+The musculoskeletal system should have no deformities, diseases, or limiting conditions that would interfere with the performance of duties.

 Candidates will be evaluated on their total background including experience, education, awards, training, and self-development as it relates to the position.
 Part-time work experience will be prorated.
 Candidates will be initially evaluated through an online application screening.
 Those applications which rank at or above the determined cut score will be further evaluated to confirm that they meet the minimum qualification requirements.
 Selection for this position will be made only from among candidates possessing the best qualifications.
 Candidates invited to the assessments will then be evaluated through written and oral assessments.